Union members earn 26% more than non-members per week. Here’s why.

 While unions fight for decent wages and working conditions for all workers, assistance on recovering stolen wages is an example of the kind of support that primarily benefits workers who join as members.

-For example, a 2021 ACTU study into wage theft (such as unpaid overtime, withheld entitlements, or being paid under the legal minimum including penalty rates) found that 80 per cent of workers who sought assistance from their union were able to recover the full amount owed to them.
-This was higher than for those who sought help from the Fair Work Ombudsman (49 per cent).
+For example, a 2021 ACTU study into wage theft (such as unpaid overtime, withheld entitlements, or being paid under the legal minimum wage, including penalty rates) found that 80% of union members were able to recover the full amount owed to them.

 Reclassifications